 Considering that private law offices continue to remain the standard in the civil justice system, there’s no wonder that law firms are becoming interested in more flexible layouts, which allow their teams to work together on different cases.
-Thus, more and more attorneys look for scalable office fit out solutions that can be easily adjusted to meet different space requirements.
-To help them out, interior designers recommend several attractive and functional trends that can complement any law office.
+Thus, more attorneys are looking for scalable office fit out solutions that can be easily adjusted to meet different space requirements.
+To support this shift, interior designers recommend several attractive and functional trends that can complement any law office.

 Efficient Layout: Due to the current economic situation, clients are paying more slowly, while client bases are getting thinner and less stable than ever before.
 As a result, law firms are unable to pay the huge leasing and utility bills they used to cover in the past.
-This thing has determined them to cut costs by reducing office space.
-Now, interior designers propose efficient law office design trends in which associate and partner offices are the same size, overall layout focuses on space maximisation and office furniture gravitates toward utility instead of comfort and opulence.
+This situation has resulted in a reduction of office space in response to reduced budgets.
+Now, interior designers propose efficient law office design trends in which associate and partner offices are the same size, overall layout focuses on maximising space, and office furniture gravitates toward utility instead of opulence.

 Less Prominent Library: These days, technology grants lawyers access to different virtual libraries that successfully replace the traditional law library.
 This means that lawyers can shrink their offices even more or use the space once occupied by voluminous libraries for office equipment, such as projectors, screens, scanners, fax machines and paper shredders.